wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     Relevant imports include:

-    - **`evm`** - this import is for working with EVM-compatible chains, like Avalanche, Ethereum, Base Sepolia and more
+    - **`evm`** - this import is for working with EVM-compatible chains, like Avalanche, Ethereum, Base Sepolia, and more
     - **`solana`** - this adds support for Solana, a non-EVM chain.
 While we won’t be using Solana in this specific example, you can experiment with Solana transfers if you choose to
     - **`getSigner`** - utility function from the helper file. `getSigner` retrieves the signer to sign transactions

 ## Manual Transfers

-In this section, we’ll guide you through the steps of performing a manual USDC transfer across chains using the Wormhole SDK and Circle’s CCTP.
+This section’ll guide you through performing a manual USDC transfer across chains using the Wormhole SDK and Circle’s CCTP.

-### Set Up
+### Set-Up

-1. **Transfer details** - before you initiate a cross-chain transfer, you need to set up the chain context and signers for both the source and destination chains.
-Here’s how you can configure them:
+1. **Transfer details** - before you initiate a cross-chain transfer, you need to set up the chain context and signers for both the source and destination chains

     1. **Initialize the Wormhole SDK** - the wormhole function is initialized for the Testnet environment, and we specify the platforms (EVM and Solana) we want to support.
 This allows us to interact with both EVM-compatible chains like Avalanche and non-EVM chains like Solana if needed